On a Latent Structure of Lepton Universality

-So, we have learned that $f_{2l}^{E}$ coincides with a Dirac value of magnetic moment.
-Insofar as its anomalous part \cite{27} is concerned, it can appear only in the case when the interaction originates at the expense of exchange by the two photons.
+So, we have learned that $f_{2l}^{E}$ coincides with the Dirac value of the magnetic moment.
+As far as its anomalous part \cite{32} is concerned, it can appear only in the case when the interaction originates at the expense of the exchange by the two photons.